Filesystem

 Phenix provides the Phenix\Facades\File

-facade, which is based on the File (opens new window) package, it provides an abstraction layer and non-blocking file access solution that keeps your application responsive.
+facade, which is based on the File (opens new window) package.
+It provides an abstraction layer and non-blocking file access solution that keeps your application responsive.

 # Read